Erie Railroad: New York and Erie Railroad: 1832–1861

 In 1848, the railroad built the Starrucca Viaduct, a stone railroad bridge over Starrucca Creek in Lanesboro, Pennsylvania, which has survived and is still in use today.
-In fact, current owner Central New York Railway spent $3.2 million in 2021 centering its single remaining track, re-ballasting and repairing masonry.
+In fact, current owner Central New York Railroad spent $3.2 million in 2021 centering its single remaining track, re-ballasting and repairing masonry.
 The viaduct is 1040 ft long, 100 ft high and 25 ft wide at the top.
 It is the oldest stone rail bridge in Pennsylvania still in use.

+As stated in the introduction, the shops in Hornell, New York were the largest on the Erie system beginning in the late 1920s, processing about 350 locomotives per year with "classified" (heavy) repairs.
+However, the first major repair facilities were built in Susquehanna, Pennsylvania in 1848, which were enlarged in 1863 to employ 700 workers.
+The primary car shops were located in Meadville, Pennsylvania in the western part of the state, employing 3,500 in 1912.